 You cycle on very good cycle paths.
 The Moselle cycle path follows mostly flat metalled roads.
 This cycle tour is perfectly suitable for first-timer.
 Moreover you can stay on board any day.

 - 6 overnights in a double room with breakfast

-- Ticket cablecar and Entrance caslte Ehrenbreitstein in Coblenz
+- Ticket cablecar incl.
+Entrance calste Ehrenbreitstein Coblenz (excl. bike)

 - Maps and tour information including time tables for boats